Gino Severini: Early life

 Severini was born into a poor family in Cortona, Italy.
 His father was a junior court official and his mother a dressmaker.
-He studied at the Scuola Tecnica in Cortona until the age of fifteen, when he and a group of fellow-classmates were expelled from the entire Italian school system for the attempted theft of exam papers.
+He studied at the Scuola Tecnica in Cortona until the age of fifteen, when he and a group of classmates were expelled from the entire Italian school system for the attempted theft of exam papers.
 The boys escaped a custodial sentence but Severini never again attended formal education.
 For a while he worked with his father; then in 1899 he moved to Rome with his mother.
 It was there that he first showed a serious interest in art, painting in his spare time while working as a shipping clerk.
 With the help of a patron of Cortonese origins he attended art classes, enrolling in the free school for nude studies (an annex of the Rome Fine Art Institute) and a private academy.
 His formal art education ended after two years when his patron stopped his allowance, declaring, "I absolutely do not understand your lack of order."

 In 1900 he met the painter Umberto Boccioni.
 Together they visited the studio of Giacomo Balla, where they were introduced to the technique of Divisionism, painting with adjacent rather than mixed colors and breaking the painted surface into a field of stippled dots and stripes.
 The ideas of Divisionism had a great influence on Severini's early work and on Futurist painting from 1910 to 1911.

 Severini settled in Paris in November 1906.
 The move was momentous for him.
 He said later, "The cities to which I feel most strongly bound are Cortona and Paris: I was born physically in the first, intellectually and spiritually in the second."
 He lived in Montmartre and dedicated himself to painting.
 There he met most of the rising artists of the period, befriending Amedeo Modigliani and occupying a studio next to those of Raoul Dufy, Georges Braque and Suzanne Valadon.
 He knew most of the Parisian avant-garde, including Jean Metzinger, Albert Gleizes, Juan Gris, Pablo Picasso, Lugné-Poe and his theatrical circle, the poets Guillaume Apollinaire, Paul Fort, Max Jacob, and author Jules Romains.
 The sale of his work did not provide enough to live on and he depended on the generosity of patrons.